High-tech-digital-modules/inlaserworld_engine/docs/docs/engine_api/chest_engine.md

 ### Params
 {: .no_toc }
-- **** BufferType - select which buffer will be drawn to display, valid values are 0 for actual, 1 for buffer1 and 2 for buffer2
+- **BufferType** - select which buffer will be drawn to display, valid values are 0 for actual, 1 for buffer1 and 2 for buffer2

-		 @retval None

 ---
 ## ENGINE_getRank